-In contrast, Figure \ref{fig:Figure1}b depicts an alternative approach where multiple workers operate from a mechanized platform that navigates the rows of the orchard.
-While this method reduces the need to climb, it still requires significant manual effort.
-Workers must bend and stretch extensively to reach fruitlets in dense clusters, as demonstrated in Figure \ref{fig:Figure1}c.
-In manual fruit thinning, workers are shown actively managing high-density areas of immature green fruits, a necessary task given the overproduction tendencies of fruit trees.
-This physically demanding work not only entails high labor costs but also poses significant health risks to workers, particularly related to spinal injuries and other musculoskeletal disorders.
+Figure \ref{fig:Figure1}b depicts an alternative approach where multiple workers are using a mechanized platform that moves through orchard rows (either automated or driven by an operator).
+While this method reduces the need to climb and improves the working condition compared to ladder-based operation, it still requires significant manual effort.
+Workers must bend and stretch extensively to reach fruitlets in dense clusters, as shown in Figure \ref{fig:Figure1}c.
+This physically demanding work not only entails high labor costs but also poses significant health risks to workers, as mentioned before, particularly related to spinal injuries and other musculoskeletal disorders.
 Studies have highlighted that the repetitive and strenuous postures required in manual thinning, such as excessive back bending and upper arm elevation, can lead to severe physical strain \cite{thamsuwan2020comparisons}.
 Specifically, while platforms can reduce upper arm strain compared to ladders, they do not significantly alleviate the stress on workers' backs, who must still engage in substantial torso flexion.